jorgekautz/reference-guide/design-patterns/patterns/creational/abstract-factory/README-en.md

 ## Abstract Factory pattern

-The *Abstract Factory* design pattern seeks to group a set of classes that have a common function, called families.
-Which are created through a *Factory*, this pattern is especially useful when we need to have certain families of classes to solve a problem, however, it may be necessary to create parallel implementations of these classes to solve the same problem but with a different implementation.
+The *Abstract Factory* design pattern seeks to group a set of classes that have a common function, called families, which are created through a *Factory*.
+This pattern is especially useful when we need to have certain families of classes to solve a problem, however, it may be necessary to create parallel implementations of these classes to solve the same problem but with a different implementation.

 <img align="center" src="https://github.com/jorgekautz/reference-guide/blob/master/design-patterns/assets/diagram_abstract_factory.jpg?raw=true">